See our COVID-19 Travel Requirements page for the latest COVID-19 travel updates.

 PLEASE NOTE: Due to National Park regulations and restrictions, it is NOT possible to go ashore at any other locations that are covered by this scuba diving liveaboard itinerary.

-Please note: Due to the 2018 ban on plastic bottles in the Galapagos Islands, diet sodas can be very difficult to source, unless they are available in returnable glass bottles.
+Please note: Due to the 2018 ban on plastic bottles in the Galapagos Islands, diet sodas are also impossible to source as they are generally NOT available in returnable glass bottles.
 With this in mind, we can not fulfil requests for Diet Coke, Coke Light, Coke Zero, Pepsi Light or any other diet sodas on board Galapagos Master.

 Meals are provided on a full board basis including a light breakfast, full breakfast, lunch and dinner served buffet style in the indoor, air-conditioned dining area.
 A complimentary range of soft drinks, fruit juices and teas are available at all times as well as instant and fresh brewed coffee, snacks and fresh fruit.
 Beer (lager), wine, and spirits are available for an additional charge.

-*Please note: While we always do our best to accommodate dietary requests, it can be very difficult, and in some cases impossible, to find certain products that are common elsewhere.
+*While we always do our best to accommodate dietary requests, it can be very difficult, and in some cases impossible, to find certain products that are common elsewhere, particularly for restrictive diets.

 A hairdryer is available in each of the guest cabins on Galapagos Master.

 There is no satellite internet or wi-fi available on Galapagos Master.